Five Guidelines to Creating an Effective Savings Plan

 Begin your emergency fund with as much as you can spare, and work up to $500.
 Once you have reached your goal, it is recommended you reach three to six months’ worth of expenses.
 After experiencing an emergency, and when you are financially stable again, build it back up.

-How to Create Your Savings Account
+How to Create Your Savings Plan and Set Up Accounts